About my cancer:

 In September of 2013 the Aromasin/Afinitor combo again stopped working.

 On October 28, 2013 I enrolled in a clinical trial of a Pi3k inhibitor plus Faslodex.
-The investigational drug is called GDC-0032 and is made by Genentech.
+The investigational drug was called GDC-0032 and is made by Genentech.
 I continued with monthly Xgeva injections as well.

 In December, 2013 we learned that the clinical trial regimen was not working.

 In January, 2014 I was hospitalized for 3 weeks and during this time I had a PleurX lung drain put in (removed after two weeks) and ten sessions of radiation to my hips and spine.
 I also had genomic testing which uncovered many mutations including ESR1.
 Of course we do not know in all of those mutations which are significant and which are just incidental findings.
 We now have the ability to detect mutations that far exceeds our ability to override or correct them.
 We don’t know exactly how the mutations interact and which ones dominate others.
 Breast cancer is a complicated disease.
 This is why we don’t have the cure we’ve been promised for decades.